Walkthrough · article 12 of 18

 Updating a fixed cost uses the same pattern as retiring one: end the existing version, start a new version.
 This protects every past P&L from silently recomputing when reality changes — your March numbers always show March's rent, even after October's rent bump.

-If we let you change the amount on an existing fixed cost, every past day's P&L would silently recompute against the new number.
-Your March P&L (when rent was €2.800) would suddenly show €3.000 of rent because you signed a new lease in October.
-That's a lie about the past — and it breaks any reconciliation with your bookkeeper.
+Because changing the amount on an existing fixed cost would make every past day's P&L silently recompute against the new number.
+Your March P&L (when rent was €2.800) would suddenly show €3.000 of rent just because you signed a new lease in October — a lie about the past that breaks any reconciliation with your bookkeeper.
+Instead, end the old version and start a new one, so March always shows March's rent.
+The two-step pattern below is how.

 1. 1